SCIENTIFIC NAME: Cyanocitta Cristata

 SIZE: measures about 9 - 12 inches in length, from bill to tail, with a wingspan of 13 - 17 inches.

 WEIGHT: weighs about 70 - 100 grams.

 COLOR: blue, white, black, brown and gray.

 Nuts, acorns, pine seeds, other seeds, waste grain, fruit and berries, insects, eggs and young birds, small rodents, small reptiles, small amphibians, carrion.

-Eastern of North America, from southern Canada to Gulf Coast.
+Resident in eastern of North America, from south Canada to Gulf Coast.